chromice/ae/README.md

 æ [æʃ] is an web application development framework written in PHP.
 The primary goals are:

-1. To create a framework that the author — Hi.
+1. Create a framework that the author — Hi.
 My name is Anton.
 Nice to meet you! — could use to solve his PHP/Web related problems quickly and efficiently.
 2. Write a clean documentation and some tests to ensure high quality.
 3. Release into the wild.